brain4tech/b4t-python-telegram-bot/README.md

 **Currently supported:**

- - sending and receiving messages, images, audio, video and documents (silently)
+ - send and receive messages, images, audio, video animations and documents (silently)
  - polls, dices, contacts, locations and venues
  - chat actions
- - inline- and keyboardbuttons
+ - inlinebuttons and callback-queries
- - callback-queries
+ - keyboardbuttons
  - bot-commands
  - "single-chat mode": bot is only active in one single chat/group/channel
  - "return-on-update-only mode": bot only returns a value when it receives a valid update